 - Before a stressful event, such as a work presentation, exam, or first date

-- After receiving disappointing news, such as being passed over for a promotion, performing poorly on exam, or ending a romantic relationship
+- After receiving disappointing news, such as being passed over for a promotion, performing poorly on exam, or ending a relationship

 - In conjunction with other mindfulness exercises, such as Anxiety 54321 or a Gratitude Jar